Biology - GCSE (AQA 8461)

 There will be 2 exams at the end of the course in May and June.
 They will be marked externally by AQA and results will be available in August.

-A GCSE Grade 4 or higher will open up a variety of job and training opportunities for successful learners.
+A GCSE Grade 4 or higher will open up a variety of job, training and higher education opportunities for successful learners.